Catalog: Capital Region BOCES (Web Registration)

 Audience: Distance Learning Teachers, Classroom Facilitators and DL Coordinators

-The June Distance Learning Practitioners Meeting will be an in-person event held on Tuesday, June 17th from 12:30pm to 2:00pm at NERIC - 900 Watervliet-Shaker Road in Albany.
-We will be providing lunch at 12:00pm, so be sure to arrive by noon at NERIC in Albany!
+The June Distance Learning Practitioners Meeting will be an in-person event on Wednesday, June 17th from 12:30pm to 2:00pm at NERIC - 900 Watervliet-Shaker Road in Albany.
+We will kick things off with lunch at 12:00pm, so plan to arrive early!
 A virtual option will be made available upon request.

 Please register soon to hold your place.

-We hope to see you on June 17th.
-Until then, stay well.
+We look forward to seeing you on June 17th.
+Until then, soak up the season and stay inspired!

 NOTE: This meeting is open to DL Practitioners from districts participating in the Full Distance Learning Program.